premkalyan-dev/Outfit-Recommendation/README.md

 🙌 Author
-Developed by Prem Kalyan and nikita.
+Developed by Prem Kalyan,nikita,maan Alam and Swathi.
 Feel free to ask for improvements or frontend integration assistance 😊